Frequently Asked Questions

 What is the "Points System"?

 In order to keep the cost of dues low, players are expected to contribute their time toward the administrative and fundraising tasks that sustain our club such as working “the Linc”.
 We use a point system to ensure that the burden of these tasks is fairly distributed to all players.
 Points are given for almost any task a player does on behalf of the club off the field.
 The "points system" is enforced at the end of spring season, when players that earned below average points (contributed less) may barter and exchange points with players that earned above average points (contributed more) before those players are fined for their delinquent points.
 Rookies earn double points in their first season.
 Because the time-commitment expectations are different between DI players and DIII players, the average season points are calculated on a per team basis.
 DI players are accountable to other DI players, and DIII players are accountable to other DIII players.

 What is "the Linc"?

 "The Linc" refers to Lincoln Financial Field, home of the Philadelphia Eagles.
 We have a contract with Aramark as an Non-Profit Organization (NPO) to run a concession stand at the Linc during summer concerts (May-August) and home Eagles football games (August-January).
-Due to our strict contract with the Linc, we require every active (fall season) D1 player to attend Linc training and work 3-5 events during the season (the exact number varies year to year).
-Players do earn points for working the Linc.
-D3 players are invited to attend training and pick up some Linc shifts if they would like to earn their points that way, but working the Linc is not a required of D3 players.
-In the past, Linc shifts contribute to about 50% of the points given out for the entire year.
+Due to our strict contract with the Linc, we require every active (fall season) player to attend Linc training and sign up for events to earn points.
+DI players must work a minimum of three events during the season (the minimum may change year to year based on roster size) and DIII are required to work at least one event.
+In the past, Linc shifts have contributed to about half of the points given out over the entire year.

 Who are the governing organizations?

 The Eastern Pennsylvania Rugby Union (EPRU) is our local Geographic Union (GU).
 The EPRU is sometimes referred to at the East Penn Geographic Union (EPGU).

 Is there information missing?
 Does an answer need a clarification?
 Please let our webmaster know!
 We want this page to be as helpful as possible to new players.